cybertraining-dsc/fa20-523-337/project/project.md

 - Data Exploration

-The dataset we obtained contained 12 Independent Variable and 1 Dependent variable.
+The dataset obtained for this project is large.
+It had contained over 900k records.
+The dataset also contained 12 Independent Variable and 1 Dependent variable.
 The Dependent Variable is totals.transactionRevenue.
 The end goal of this project is to predict the revenue of the Online Store Customer as close as possible.

 - Target Variable